smiterbw/BWW/README.md

-# BWW
+# BW_supplemental
-winter reskin pack for vanilla arma 3 units and vehicles
+reskin pack for vanilla arma 3 units and vehicles